 - BART @ San Francisco International Airport (SFO)

 BART is the fast, easy, low-cost way to get from SFO to San Francisco or other cities.
-Round-trip BART fares from SFO to downtown San Francisco is $17.90 ($8.95 one-way), about the same as one-way shuttle vans ($19) and $80 less then round trip taxis.
-SFO trains arrive/depart 3–4 times per hour until 11:50 p.m. daily.
+The BART fare from SFO to downtown San Francisco is only $8.95, less than half the price of a shared shuttle van ($19), and $40 less than a taxi.
 These four downtown San Francisco stations are located close to many popular hotels and destinations: Civic Center (upper Market St. area); Powell (Moscone West, Union Square, SOMA & Cable Car); Montgomery (Financial District, Moscone North and South, SOMA); Embarcadero (lower Market, taxis to Fisherman’s Wharf, Embarcadero Center) To avoid ticketing lines in the station you can buy SFO round-trip tickets in advance to any city/station served. by BART.

 - BART @ Oakland International (OAK)